SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 ## Executable Example

-To try the example out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try the example out, create a demo class named `zcl_demo_abap` in the SAP BTP ABAP Environment and paste the code into it.
 The example also includes a local class in the CCIMP include (Local Types tab in ADT).
 After activation, choose F9 in ADT to execute the class.
 The example is set up to display output in the console.
 The class execution may take a while to complete.

 The simplified example is set up as follows:
 - The global class declares multiple components that are used in the demo, including various internal table declarations to illustrate specific examples, such as demonstrating secondary table keys.
-- Several methods are implemented, containing code snippets that show both inefficient and efficient statements.
-For example, the method `sql_01_reduce_t_rows_a` shows an efficient example for minimizing the result set of `SELECT` statements (Note: Methods include `_a` in the name for the rather efficient examples in many cases).
-The method `sql_01_reduce_t_rows_z` shows an inefficient example (Note: Methods include `_z` in the name, concluding the example context, showing a rather inefficient example in many cases).
+- Several methods are implemented, containing code snippets that show both inefficient and rather efficient statements.
+For example, the method `sql_01_reduce_t_rows_a` shows an efficient example for minimizing the result set of `SELECT` statements.
+The method `sql_01_reduce_t_rows_z` shows an inefficient example.
 - The runtime analysis in this self-contained example is as follows: The code snippet for which the runtime should be measured is enclosed by two timestamp retrievals using `utclong_current( )`.
 The runtime is analysed by calculating the delta of the two timestamp values, indicating the used runtime for the code snippet.
 To have a more meaningful example regarding the runtime analysis, the snippets are executed multiple times, indicated by enclosing them in a `DO` loop.
 The runtime delta value is added to an internal table collecting all runtime delta values for the specific code snippet for all loop iterations.
 Finally, the average runtime is calculated based on the collected runtime delta values.
 This average runtime value is output to the console for each code snippet, evaluated in each method.
 This approach aims to provide a balanced view of runtime.
 Note that this implementation is for exploration and demonstration purposes only.
 For proper analyses, the mentioned tools should be used.
 - The parallelization example uses a local class implemented in the CCIMP include.